header-banner-edible_flowers.jpg

 How to Eat Edible Flowers

-Do you also get hyped when discovering glossy flowers mixed into your fresh salad?
-Or do you feel extra excited when you spot a fancy flower drifting on your mocktail?
+Do you also get excited when discovering colourful flowers in your fresh salad?
+Or do you feel extra hyped when you spot a fancy flower drifting on your mocktail?
 Nature gives us such beauty.
-But wait a second, is this flower even edible!? *Carefully reaches for flower, puts on the edge of the glass, carries on sipping*
+But wait a second, is this flower even edible!? *Carefully reaches for flower, puts it on the edge of the glass, and carries on sipping*

 Décor or Delicious?

-We’ll explore with you how to distinguish edible from non-edible flowers.
+Let's explore how to distinguish edible from non-edible flowers.

 Mm, Delicious: Oh, the Flowers You’ll Taste

-Edible flowers add a special taste to a variety of dishes.
+Edible flowers add a unique taste to a variety of dishes.
 This explains their wide use in salads, soups, cakes, ice-cubes, teas, jams, dressings and drinks.

 The tasty bit of the flowers usually comes from the petals.
-You should avoid eating the stalk as it could contain unpleasurable juice or can be difficult to chew.
-And remember: if you are allergic to pollen make sure to remove pistils and stamens.1,4,5
+You should avoid eating the stalk as it could contain unpleasant juice or can be difficult to chew.
+And remember: if you are allergic to pollen, make sure to remove pistils and stamens.1,4,5

 But which flowers are edible?

 The location can already give you a clue.
-In restaurants and bars, you might be more certain that the flower on your dish is edible (as they abide to HACCP rules1).
+In restaurants and bars, you can be more confident that the flower on your dish is edible (as they abide by HACCP rules1).

 Unfortunately, there are no specific characteristics to determine the edibility of a flower.3 The only certainty is in the Latin or botanical name of the flower.
 Once you know the name, you can easily determine the possible hazards in botanical books.3 Naturally you can also search by the flowers’ commonly used English names, but Latin gives you more certainty.